qmlbook/qt6book/docs/ch16-qtcpp/qobject.md

 }
 ```

-The getter function is named after the property and is normally a simple `const` function.
-The setter emits the changed signal when the property really has changed.
-For this, we insert a guard to compare the current value with the new value.
-And only when the value differs we assign it to the member variable and emit the changed signal.
+The getter function is named after the property and is normally a basic `const` function.
+The setter emits the changed signal when the property has changed.
+To ensure that the value actually has changed, we insert a guard to compare the current value with the new value.
+Only when the value differs we assign it to the member variable and emit the changed signal.

 ```cpp
 QString Person::name() const